 In an effort to increase engine power and enhance its sporty image, Chevrolet applied turbocharging to Corvairs starting in 1962.
 Differences from other Corvair engines included lower compression heads, more durable valves and guides, and chrome engine accents.

 The top-of-the-line Monza coupe, (900 series) included a 120 speedometer and tachometer, offered with a three-barrel carbureted motor, or the optional turbocharger producing 150 horsepower.
-The entry-level 500 was dropped.
+The entry-level 500 was discontinued.
+A new convertible model was offered, and the slow-selling station wagon models were dropped.
 Advertised as "America's budget sports car, total Corvair production for 1962 was 328,500.

 There were minor changes in trim and interior but for the most part the car was identical to the 1962.
 The station wagon was discontinued.
 Total production was 281,539.

 Tire Pressure Critical

 The 1960-63 Corvairs had a swing-axle independent rear suspension, where the Falcon, Valiant, and American had conventional, solid-axle rear suspensions.
 Some Corvair owners encountered oversteer (tail-wag) when they drove the car too hard and had incorrect tire pressures, which were specified to be lower up front, higher in the rear where most of the car's weight was concentrated.

 The Corvair relied on an unusually high front to rear pressure differential (15psi front, 26psi rear when cold, 18 psi and 30psi when hot).
 If the tires were inflated equally, as was standard practice for all other cars at the time, the result was a dangerous oversteer.
 Gas station attendants, who routinely filled what they considered under-inflated tires in the 1960s, put the same pressure in all Corvair tires, which adversely affected handling.